ldutoit/stoneflies_GBS1/README.md

 ### Summary

-***The actual SNP files will be uploaded upon acceptance*** output_snpfiles_restricted :  4633 sites covered for at least 80 % of 166 individuals.
+[output_snpfiles_restricted](output_snpfiles_restricted)  4633 sites covered for at least 80 % of 166 individuals.
 We kept maximum 1 site in each 100bp fragment (i.e. each stacks) while excluding fragments with more than 3 sites (i.e. likely to be repeats).

-The file with the **4pops** extension change nothing else than individual names!
+The file with the **4pops** extension change nothing else than individual names from sampling location to populations.